A Voice Meant To Be Heard Can’t Be Silenced

 “Yes, to you and everyone else we both know and love, but you all are not the rest of the world.
 I can expect a certain style of criticism from those I know; this allows me to revisit my work feeling as though I can improve on it.
 When it comes to the rest of the world, ways are unknown to me, and that’s scary as hell to me, Kel’.”

-“It’s natural to be nervous when we think to do something new, but we can’t allow fear to replace nervousness.
+“It’s natural to be nervous when we think of doing something new, but we can’t allow fear to replace nervousness.
 Fear restricts motion, which prevents us from being where we’re meant to be.”

 Truth smiled uncontrollably, “If I knew everybody else in the world was like you, I would have been shared my poetry.
 To answer your question, yes, I’m done.
 Would you care to hear it?”

-Kelly, as well as other people who were in earshot, began to applaud and cheer.
-Truth put her hands up to her face; she was happy and embarrassed all at the same time.
+Kelly, as well as other people who were in earshot, applauded and cheered.
+Truth put her hands up to her face; she was happy and embarrassed, all at the same time.

-“Speak Your Peace” was a popular spoken word lounge in downtown Detroit.
+“Speak Your Piece” was a popular spoken word lounge in downtown Detroit.
 Here poets from Detroit, as well as surrounding cities, came to proudly showcase their talents, as well as to listen as ability was being displayed.
 Despite this being one of Truth’s favorite places to be, she has never taken the stage.
-Many of the regulars knew of her gift, and they’d make mention of it to those who didn’t while at the lounge.
-Everyone would try to coach her up on the stage, but the numerous unfamiliar faces always kept her glued to her seat, totally embarrassed by all the attention she received.
+Many of the regulars knew of her gift, and they’d mention it to those who didn’t while in the lounge.
+Everyone would try to coach her up on the stage, but the many unfamiliar faces always kept her glued to her seat, totally embarrassed by all the attention she received.

-The atmosphere of Speak Your Peace was terrific; it was no wonder it was as popular as it was.
+The atmosphere of Speak Your Piece was terrific; it was no wonder it was as popular as it was.
 Great food, drinks, smooth jazz, and spoken words, what more could a creative expect.
-Since its grand opening four years ago, the two hundred and fifty person capacity level has always been met.
-Speak Your Peace was so popular that many people paid for seating months in advance.
+Since its grand opening four years ago, Speak Your Piece was always packed.

 “So Truth, is tonight the night?”
 King Almighty chirped.
-The thirty-five-year-old African American man was the owner of Speak Your Peace.
-The tall, dark, and handsome man with the short wavy hair and thick well-groomed beard, always dressed to impress.
-Considered a spoken word legend by his peers, the accountant by day decided to invest some of his savings into what he loved doing, as well as watching being done.
+The thirty-five-year-old African American man was the owner of Speak Your Piece.
+The tall, dark, and handsome man with short wavy hair and a thick well-groomed beard, always dressed to impress.
+Considered a spoken word legend by his peers, the accountant by day invested some of his savings into what he loved doing, as well as watching being done.

-“Beloved, what is it that you fear most, and that’s keeping you from shining as you should?”
+“Beloved, what is it you fear most, and that’s keeping you from shining as you should?”

-Truth looked into King’s hazel eyes, eyes she has gotten lost in on numerous occasions, eyes, she loved like no others.
-“Rejection, and the verbal feedback that will follow it,” she said confidently, she flashed a weak smile afterward.
+Truth looked into King’s hazel eyes, eyes she has gotten lost in frequently, eyes she loved like no others.
+“Rejection, and the verbal feedback that will follow it,” she said confidently.
+She flashed a weak smile afterward.

-“Oh my beautiful sista, everyone wasn’t meant to like, let alone love all we do, how life works, baby.
-When we realize this fact, we’ll stop holding ourselves back and soar.
+“Oh my beautiful sista, everyone wasn’t meant to like, let alone love, all we do, just how life works, baby.
+When we realize this, we’ll stop holding ourselves back and soar.
 Listen to this.”

-King pulled a recorder from the right pocket of his trousers, pressed play, and watched as Truth smiled uncontrollably, and thanks to hearing the sound of her voice.
+King pulled a recorder from the right pocket of his trousers, pressed play, and watched as Truth smiled uncontrollably, and thanks to hearing her own voice.

 “Oh my God, Kel’ recorded me earlier,” Truth giggled like a schoolgirl with a major crush.

 “Indeed, she did.”
 King turned off the device and placed it back in his pocket.
-He then walked up on Truth, put his arms around her waist, and gazed into her warm brown eyes.
-“Your talent has been denied its moment long enough, it’s time for the world to know of it,” he said in the smoothest manner possible.
-He placed his lips on hers, and they began to kiss as if it wasn’t the first time they ever did.
+He then walked up to Truth, put his arms around her waist, and gazed into her warm brown eyes.
+“Your talent has been denied its moment long enough.
+It’s time for the world to know of it,” he said in the smoothest manner possible.
+He placed his lips on hers, and they kissed as if it wasn’t the first time they ever did.
 She broke the heated kiss.